 Since writing this grammar checker review and recording the above video, I received several questions from readers and commenters about Prowriting Aid.

 So I tested this spelling and grammar checker for this review well.

 Like the other Grammar checkers featured in this review, you can download a desktop app for Mac and Windows or install a plugin for your browser.
 Prowriting Aid also offers Word and Google Docs plugins.

 There's even a Scrivener integration!
 Prowriting Aid also features a web editor where you can paste text and check for grammar and spelling mistakes.
 Alternatively, you can upload a document containing your writing.

 Prowriting Aid offers a two-week free trial.
 Thereafter, prices start at $50 per year.
 This makes Prowriting aid the cheapest grammar checker in this review.

 When I pasted my text into Prowriting Aid web app, it kept the source formatting including my choice of colours and fonts.
 The grammar checker underlined grammar mistakes, spelling issues and other suggestions.

 At first, I found the various types of reports overwhelming, but they quickly made sense once I clicked through each suggestion or mistake.

 I particularly liked a feature called Echoes.
-This feature identified places where I over-used turns of phrase and other words.
+This feature identified places where I overused turns of phrase and other words.
+This is a useful feature for improving your writing skills.
 It also identified some clichés in my writing.
 This struck me as particularly useful for fiction writers who want to improve the quality of their sentences.

 The version I tested only supports British and American english, so it's less ideal if you write in more than one language or you're learning english.